 A dirty air filter is a prime cause of poor airflow.
 If you notice that only a weak stream of air is coming through your vents, the filter is likely to blame.
 You should get into a routine of changing your filter about once every three months.
 Replace the filter more often if you have pets or a lot of dust in your home.
 A monthly inspection should give you an idea of how quickly your filter gets clogged.

 You may also have insufficient airflow if the area around your furnace is cluttered.
 If you’re storing a lot of items in this space, your furnace will have a hard time pulling in enough air to keep your house warm.
-Clear out the furnace area so it has plenty of room to breathe.
+Clear out the area so it has plenty of room to breathe.

 Strange Noises From the Furnace

-If you’re hearing squeaking or squealing sounds coming from your furnace, this typically indicates a problem with the belts or blower.
+If you’re hearing squeaking or squealing sounds coming from your heating system, this typically indicates a problem with the belts or blower.
 The blower should be oiled once a year for smooth, quiet operation.
 This is part of your routine system tuneup.
 Worn belts can also cause a squealing sound.
 Scheduling annual maintenance will help you avoid these problems.

 The Furnace Cycles Too Often